 Marie Bechler, PI

-Dr. Marie Bechler joined the Department of Cell and Developmental Biology at SUNY Upstate Medical University as an Assistant Professor in Dec.
+Dr. Marie Bechler joined the Dept. of Cell and Developmental Biology at SUNY Upstate Medical University as an Assistant Professor in Dec.
 2019.

 Marie received her B.S. in Biochemistry in 2003 from The University of Wisconsin - Madison.
 As a graduate student she worked with Dr. William J. Brown, focusing on fundamental questions of cellular organization by examining mechanisms of intracellular trafficking.
 She earned her Ph.D. in Biochemistry, Molecular and Cell Biology from Cornell University in 2011.
-Her interest in cellular shape and organization continued in her postdoctoral research with Dr. Charles ffrench-Constant at the MRC Centre for Regenerative Medicine, University of Edinburgh.
-Her work focused on determining what instructs the elaborate cell shape change that controls CNS myelin sheath formation.
+Her interest in cellular shape and organization continued in her postdoc with Dr. Charles ffrench-Constant at the MRC Centre for Regenerative Medicine, University of Edinburgh.

-Geneseo in 2019.
-As part of the team, her interests are in the mechanisms that locally control myelin sheath growth.
+As part of the team, her interests are in the mechanisms that locally control CNS myelin sheath growth.

 BSc in Chemistry.
 Syracuse University; PhD in Biochemistry, Molecular & Cell Biology.
 Cornell University